StellarSand/privacy-settings/Privacy Settings/Brave.md

 ## Shields
 - Auto-redirect AMP pages: On
+- Prevent sites from fingerprinting me based on my language preferences: On
 - Trackers and ads blocking: Aggressive
 - Upgrade connections to HTTPS: On
 - Block fingerprinting: Strict (If you face any issues with sites, change it back to standard)